i2y/connecpy/README.md

 )
 ```

-**Note**: The Transport API is experimental and the interface may change in future versions.
+**Note**: The Client Transport API is experimental and the interface may change in future versions.
 For production use, consider using the standard `HaberdasherClient` and `HaberdasherClientSync` classes directly.

 ## WSGI Support